xmaple555/UsingWinSyscall/README.md

 * [List Processes using NtQuerySystemInformation](http://www.rohitab.com/discuss/topic/40626-list-processes-using-ntquerysysteminformation/)

 # Demo
-The program uses NTQuerySystemInformation to list  running processes.
-However, we notice that there is no GetProcAddress in the import address table, and the breakpoint at the address of NTQuerySystemInformation doesn't get hit.
+The program uses NtQuerySystemInformation to list  running processes.
+However, we notice that there is no GetProcAddress in the import address table, and the breakpoint at the address of NtQuerySystemInformation doesn't get hit.

 ![](https://i.imgur.com/yFnvgB1.png)
 ![](demo2.gif)